Not eating.Loss of appetite. Steering clear of the food bowl.

 If you notice any combination of symptoms, it’s time for a vet visit.

 Oh kittens.... the fuzzy little awkward things that make our hearts skip a beat.
 During their first few weeks of life, kittens are fragile.
 They’re growing from tiny little puffs of adorableness into slightly larger kings and queens of the castle – and that takes alot of energy.

 If your kitten is not eating, it’s serious cause for concern.
 In their developing state, kittens are burning through crazy amounts of energy, which means they shouldn’t go more than 24 hours (often less!) without eating.

 To get your kitten to eat, you may need to try force-feeding milk or kitten formula with a plastic syringe.
-As uncomfortable as this may be, it’s often what it takes to get kittens to realize that they need to start consuming nutrients on their own now that they’re out of the womb.
+As uncomfortable as this may be,this form of appetite stimulant is often what it takes to get kittens to realize that they need to start consuming nutrients on their own now that they're out of the womb.

 Kittens rely heavily on their sense of smell in early age while their eyes are developing.
 Many cat parents and breeders have found that introducing a strong-smelling wet food to kittens is all it takes to get them to start nibbling.

 Before you rush Fluffy off to the vet, consider all of the easy-to-fix options first.
 For example, some cats are simply picky eaters.

 While some cats drool at the sound of a wet-food can being opened, others will turn their cute little noses up at the wet stuff and demand dry kibble.
 Some love fish-flavored food, while others will only eat the highest quality bits of bison.

 Meanwhile, other cats have issues with the size of their food bowls.
 If your cat’s bowl is too small, for instance, it may touch her whiskers when she goes in for a bite, which can be irritating to some cats.